 The whole city can be seen below.
 There, the extraordinary roof of ‘El Mercado Central’ and there the Torres de Serranos.
 On the other side of the Miguelete there are the silhouettes of the City of Arts and Sciences and the cranes of the docks.
 Is that the sea beyond them, or just the hazy underside of the clouds?
 Except for the high hills to the southwest there seems to be nothing besides the city stretching to each horizon— a reminder that, while Valencia may not be the largest city in Spain, it is still huge.

-Text and main photo by Rachel McClamroch
+Report and photo by Rachel McClamroch

 Article copyright ’24/7 Valencia’